HandCash/handcash-connect-sdk-docs/docs/user-profile.md

 ## Private profile

 > This feature requires the [permission](/user-authorization.md#permissions) `Permissions.PrivateProfile`.
-Otherwise you will get an error.
+Otherwise you will receive an error.

 ```javascript
 const userProfile = await cloudAccount.getProfile();